BigBBazz/portfolio/project2.md

 ```
 ### Data

 The data for the project component comes from github.
-Each project has a markdown file wich is imported into the component and transformed into html using react-markdown.
+Each project has a markdown file wich is imported using "loader" and "useLoaderData" Remix API's.